1. Introduction: The Password Manager That Became a Security Platform

 Growing companies (11-500 employees), development teams managing secrets, security-conscious organizations, and any business subject to compliance requirements like SOC 2 or ISO 27001.

-Our Experience: Moving from the Teams Starter Pack to Business was transformative for our team.
-SCIM provisioning with our Okta instance eliminated the manual onboarding dance.
-When a new developer joins, they automatically get access to the Development, Staging, and Shared Infrastructure vaults.
+Now, when a new developer joins, they automatically get access to the Development, Staging, and Shared Infrastructure vaults.
 When someone leaves, deprovisioning happens within minutes, not days.

 Pro Tip